HAEdwin/homeassistant_entity_broadcaster/README.md

 # Entity Broadcaster Integration

 A Home Assistant custom integration that broadcasts entity state changes over UDP to the local network, allowing external applications to receive real-time updates.
+Works together with my other custom integration for Home Assistant called Entity Receiver.

 ## Features